-This provision was waived on January 20, 2014, in order to implement the JPA.
-Iran's existing oil customers will not be required to further reduce oil purchases from Iran during the JPA period.
-Iran is certain to require that this sanction no longer apply as part of a comprehensive nuclear deal, although Iran might be satisfied with non-application through repeated waivers rather than outright repeal of this sanction through congressional action.
+This provision was waived on January 20, 2014, in order to implement the JPA, meaning that Iran's oil customers will not be required to further reduce oil purchases from Iran during the JPA period.
+Iran is demanding that this sanction no longer apply as part of a comprehensive nuclear deal, and the United States and its partners are likely to agree to suspend or lift this sanction as part of a comprehensive nuclear deal.